davidfowl/DocsStaging/Pipelines.md

 }
 ```

-The above method requests at least 5 bytes from the `PipeWriter` using `GetSpan(5)` then writes the ASCII string "Hello" the `Span<byte>` returned.
-It then calls `Advance(written)` to indicate how many bytes were written.
-Flushing the `PipeWriter` will push the bytes to the underlying device.
+The preceding method requests a buffer of at least 5 bytes from the `PipeWriter` using `GetSpan(5)`.
+It then writes bytes for the ASCII string "Hello" to the returned `Span<byte>`.
+It then calls `Advance(written)` to indicate how many bytes were written to the buffer.
+Flushing the `PipeWriter` pushes the bytes to the underlying device.

-This method of writing will use the buffers provided by the `PipeWriter` but you can also use [`PipeWriter.WriteAync`](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipelines.pipewriter.writeasync?view=dotnet-plat-ext-3.0)  method to copy an existing buffer to the `PipeWriter`.
+This method of writing will use the buffers provided by the `PipeWriter` but you can also use the [`PipeWriter.WriteAync`](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipelines.pipewriter.writeasync?view=dotnet-plat-ext-3.0)  method to copy an existing buffer to the `PipeWriter`.
 This will do the work of calling `GetSpan` and `Advance` as appropriate and will also call `PipeWriter.FlushAsync`.

 ```C#
 async Task WriteHelloAsync(PipeWriter writer, CanceallationToken cancellationToken = default)